9large eggsor however many fit in a single layer in your steaming basket.

 If you are going to steam a second batch of hard-boiled eggs right away, be sure to dump out the hot water and place fresh cold water in the pot and start from step 1.
 I know you might want to make them in less time by keeping the water hot, but your eggs will likely get overcooked.

-The smaller set that I use holds 9 eggs, while the larger pot that I use for hard boiling more eggs holds more than a dozen eggs.
+The smaller steamer set that I use holds 9 eggs, while the larger pot that I use for hard boiling more eggs holds more than a dozen eggs.

 Use a slotted spoon or your clean hands to remove the eggs from the water once they are completely cooled.